How to Build a Personal AI Stack in 2026: The Right Tools for Every Part of Your Day

 WhatAI view: Zapier's free tier covers basic automations and is the right starting point.
 If you hit the free limits and your workflows are straightforward, Zapier Starter is reasonable.
 If you are building complex workflows or processing high volumes, Make is usually better value.

-Slot 6 — Your Creative and Media Layer
+Slot 6: Your Creative and Media Layer

 The job: Generating visual assets, images, illustrations, diagrams, or other creative media you need but cannot easily produce through other means.

 Why this slot is often optional: Not everyone needs to generate images regularly.
 If your work does not involve creating visual content, this slot may not belong in your stack at all.
-But for designers, marketers, content creators, educators, and product teams, access to fast AI image generation is increasingly a genuine productivity tool.
+But for designers, marketers, content creators, educators, and product teams, fast AI image generation is increasingly a genuine productivity tool.

 The main options: